-Disha Ravi gets bail in farm protest document case, to submit two sureties of Rs 1 lakh each
+Disha Ravi gets bail in farm protest document case, court points to scanty and sketchy evidence

 Meanwhile, the chief metropolitan magistrate said the police’s plea seeking four more days of police custody will be disposed post confirmation of Ravi’s bail.